fenago/mlops-ai-security/lab_guides/md/lab6_autolog.md

 One common use case is to enable/disable autologging for a specific library.
-For example, if you train your model on PyTorch but use scikit-learn for data preprocessing, you may want to disable autologging for scikit-learn while keeping it enabled for PyTorch.
-You can achieve this by either (1) enable autologging only for PyTorch using PyTorch flavor (2) disable autologging for scikit-learn using its flavor with `disable=True`.
+For example, if you train your model on tensorflow but use scikit-learn for data preprocessing, you may want to disable autologging for scikit-learn while keeping it enabled for tensorflow.
+You can achieve this by either (1) enable autologging only for tensorflow using tensorflow flavor (2) disable autologging for scikit-learn using its flavor with `disable=True`.

 ```
 import mlflow

-# Option 1: Enable autologging only for PyTorch
+# Option 1: Enable autologging only for tensorflow
-mlflow.pytorch.autolog()
+mlflow.tensorflow.autolog()

 # Option 2: Disable autologging for scikit-learn, but enable it for other libraries
 mlflow.sklearn.autolog(disable=True)